thequang-ntq/Chatbot-Summary-ntq/README.md

     + Use that key to log into 'http://api.openai.com/v1/models' with username blanks (not insert anything) and password is your API-KEY.

 ### 4. Fill in the code
-- In the lib folder contains the code of this app, you must update (change) my comments that has in **every file with a ".dart" extensions in that lib folder**, for example:
+- In the lib folder contains the code of this app, you must update (change) my comments that has in **4 specific files: menu.dart, menu_sum.dart, home.dart, tabs.dart in that lib folder**, for example:
 ```bash
 '--YOUR HTTPS LINK TO THE REALTIME DATABASE WITHOUT "https://"--'
 ```